MikaelPhilip/M1-MIAGE-PDL/README.md

 	-> Folder library
 		- Sets scripts and files of the various libraries used.

 ##Instructions for deployment

+1)Create a folder and put the GenerateChart.jar file (bin/GenerateChart.jar).

+2)Put in root of this folder pcms,testParameters and WebSite folders (If you want, you can delete examples) and create folder json.

+3)To test applications with one of your data: Add one file "data.pcm" (created by use openCompare) in folder pcm and create "JSONParameters.json" where you write your dimension choice (see examples for syntax).

+4)Launch serveur (UWamp,EasyPhp,..) and set his root in Website folder.

+5)Go to the main page of web site (index.html) : you can see generated filters and chart.

+6)Change contents of data.pcm and JSONParameters.json to create new chart.

+If you import project in IDE (like Eclipse), just don't forget to launch server and set his root in Website folder.

 ##Execution of the Demonstration

+List of pcm examples, to use them put theirs content in data.pcm and theirs JSONParameters in JSONParameters.json and launch jar (or run project in IDE):

+-->Classic Examples (4 dimensions): Camera.pcm, Commerce.pcm, FootPerformance.pcm
+-->Example with pictures for only few objects: CameraWithImg.pcm -->Example with pictures for each objects: FootImage.pcm -->Example with 3 dimensions: Gender.pcm
+-->Example with 2 dimensions: VenteDisque.pcm
+-->Example with incomplete data (some case with no values for features): Voiture.pcm -->Example with lot of data: PaysDetteExterieure.pcm